Circularity & Conscious Consumption

 Circular Fashion Starts With Pre-Loved

 Keeping products in use for as long as possible is the first step to transition to a circular economy.
 To extend the life of products and foster responsible consumption behaviours, we launched our Pre-Loved category of second-hand luxury fashion products in 2019.
 Initially focused on our women’s category, our Pre-Loved assortment was expanded into new segments including men and kidswear.
-In 2022, we partnered with seven Pre-Loved sellers to bring more than 15 thousand items available to our customers.
+ZALORA’s Pre-Loved category is now available in all markets.

-Almost a thousand customers have purchased a Pre-Loved item during the year, indicating strong engagement with the concept contributing to a circular fashion economy.
-In order to achieve our 2030 target of selling 40% units from fashion assortment made in line with circular criteria, we will continue growing our Pre-Loved assortment with new partnerships, and provide our customers with additional options to extend the life-cycle of products and to divert fashion from landfill.
+In order to achieve our 2030 target and elevate fashion made in line with circular criteria, we will continue growing our Pre-Loved assortment with new partnerships, and provide customers with additional options to extend the life-cycle of quality products.

 Driving Sustainable Consumption With Our Earth Edit Assortment